absmach/supermq/provision/README.md

 Configuration can be specified in [config.toml](configs/config.toml).
 Config file can specify all the settings that environment variables can configure and in addition
 `/mapping` endpoint provision layout can be configured.

-In `config.toml` we can enlist array of things and channels that we want to create and make connections between them which we call provision layout.
+In `config.toml` we can enlist array of clients and channels that we want to create and make connections between them which we call provision layout.

 Metadata can be whatever suits your needs except that at least one thing needs to have `external_id` (which is populated with value from [request](#example)).
 Thing that has `external_id` will be used for creating bootstrap configuration which can be fetched with [Agent][agent].
 For channels metadata `type` is reserved for `control` and `data` which we use with [Agent][agent].